How Do I Start A Blog: The Beginners Guide To Success

 - You get a much more professional look to your site

-Now you are probably asking yourself, why would I pay for WEB HOSTING when there are sites that offer it for free?
+Now you’re probably asking yourself, why would I pay for WEB HOSTING when there are sites that offer it for free?

-SiteGround is going to offer better privacy protection that you WILL NEED.
-If your blog takes off you don’t want others to be able to access your home address and other personal information about you online.
+When your blog takes off, you don’t want others to be able to access your home address and other personal information about you online.

 Privacy protection is a must!

-SiteGround also makes sure monetizing your blog will be SO MUCH easier.
+Bluehost also makes sure monetizing your blog will be super simple!

-Many advertisers look at blogs set up on free hosting sites as too risky due to the less professional look.
+Many advertisers look at blogs set up on free hosting sites as too risky due to the less professional look or lack of security.

-If you’re wanting to make money with your blog, you will find it very hard to get ads and affiliate links for your site if it’s nice and secure.
+If you want to make money with your blog, you will find it easier to get ads and affiliate links for your site if it’s nice and secure.

 WordPress is powering over 74 million sites, so I’m not the only one that thinks it’s great!